wehlutyk/thesis/content/3-gistr-3-methods.md

 The number of branches in a tree is also adjusted for each run of the experiment.
 Except for those who drop out before finishing the experiment, all subjects are exposed exactly once to each tree in random order, such that all the reformulations in a given tree are made by distinct subjects, and nearly all subjects (excluding dropouts) are present in each tree.
 Satisfying this constraint means that we must always have at least as many subjects as there are reformulations in a tree.
+As noted, a few subjects from Prolific Academic will usually not complete the whole set of utterances assigned to them;
+we thus recruit additional subjects to fill the trees that were left incomplete.
+This leads the other, already complete trees to receive more reformulations than needed, making some of their branches run a little deeper than the target depth.
+All branches are cropped to the target depth for analysis.

-Finally, note that when exposed to a tree, subjects are always randomly assigned to the tip of one of the branches that have not yet reached the target depth: subjects are thus randomly distributed across branches, but their depth-ordering loosely corresponds to time of arrival on the tree.
+Finally, note that when exposed to a tree, subjects are always randomly assigned to the tip of one of the branches that have not yet reached the target depth: subjects are thus randomly distributed across branches, but their depth-ordering loosely corresponds to the time of arrival on the tree.
 In particular, if a subject starts the experiment after most other subjects have completed it, he or she will be mostly exposed to utterances deep in the branches.
 Due to the chained nature of the data, there is no economical way of countering this ordering bias.
 ^[The following three approaches could be combined to counter ordering bias.
 (1) Have each subject do a single trial, that is, use as many subjects as there are reformulations in the full experiment;
-this is extremely expensive as there is a fixed minimal price for each subject, in order to give time to explore the interface, answer the initial questionnaire, and train for the task.
+this is extremely expensive as there is a fixed minimal price for each subject, corresponding to the time needed to explore the interface, answer the initial questionnaire, and train for the main task.
-(2) Have each subject wait an adjustable amount of time between each trial, to open the possibility of ordering subjects differently from their time of arrival;
+(2) Have each subject wait an adjustable amount of time between each trial, to open the possibility for ordering subjects differently than their time of arrival;
 this is also expensive, as it means paying subjects for waiting most of the time they spend on the experiment.
 (3) Optimise the order of tree presentations of each subject so as to spread subjects across depths;
 while this approach could achieve some level of spread when combined with (2), it is contingent on the starting times of subjects and their synchronisation, which we do not control (subjects find the experiment through Prolific Academic notifications and are free to start whenever they want).